opentensor/developer-docs/docs/subnets/register-validate-mine.md

 ## Inspecting UIDs

-After you obtain a UID slot you can view the performance of your registered wallet by running:
+After you obtain a UID slot you can view the status of your registered wallet by running:

 ```bash
 btcli wallet overview --netuid